sunnybhambhani/todayslearning/helm_dashboard.md

 8. Install the chart from the UI itself.
 9. You can see the k8s manifest outcome on the UI itself and cross check it before installing the chart.
 10. Add user-defined values.
-11. It helps in troubleshooting as well, you can check the charts difference from the UI itself.
+11. It helps in troubleshooting as well, you can check the releases difference from the UI itself.

 </br>